-Net cash provided by financing activities for the fiscal years ended June 30, 2015 and 2014 was approximately \$2,316,000 and \$2,248,000, respectively.
-The increase in financing activities is the result of additional requirements for capital.
+Net cash provided by financing activities during Fiscals 2016 and 2015, was \$3,999,000 and \$2,316,000, respectively.
+The increase in cash provided by financing activities is the result of continued borrowing from our Unrestricted Line of Creditwith Esenjay.